 Generally speaking, carpet needs to be installed by a professional (and a good one at that).
 It’s a difficult, tricky task that involves measuring, cutting, nailing, etc. Just check out this guide to DIY carpet installation to see what we mean.
 It’s a doozie.

-Our advice?
+Anyway, want our advice?
 Just have a professional do it for you.
 DIY carpet installation is almost never worth the trouble.
-And yes: carpet is probably going to be more of a hassle to install than it would be to install some other flooring options due to the necessity of having a skilled professional, but trust us—it’s worth it.
+And yes: carpet is probably going to be more of a hassle to install than it would be to install some other types of flooring due to the necessity of having a skilled professional, but trust us—it’s worth it.
 Find a flooring store near you to feel out your options.

 That said, if you’re intent on doing the job yourself (or if you just want to do it quickly and cheaply), think about investing in some peel-and-stick carpet tiles.
 You can buy them at Home Depot, Lowe’s, even online—and they’re a cinch to put down.
 Just peel and stick, like the name implies.